 The Opioid Addiction Epidemic

-If yous beneficial to learn about the big picture.
+It’s beneficial to learn about the big picture.
 Knowing how it started and why people develop an addiction can help you begin to see the root of the problem.
-Itll be prepared for treatment and have a wealth of knowledge about how treatment helps people overcome their addiction.
-Although an opioid addiction can leave you feeling hopeless, there are millions of people who have recovered, and you can be one of them, too.
+You’ll be prepared for treatment and have a wealth of knowledge about how treatment helps people overcome their addiction.
+Although an opioid addiction can leave you feeling hopeless, there are millions of people who have recovered.

 How Did the Opioid Epidemic Begin?

 Fast forward to the 2000s when big drug companies led aggressive marketing campaigns for new drug such as Oxycontin.
 Oxycontin was the prescription medication that was supposed to help people manage pain better than any other drug, and it was marketed as being non-addictive.
-The makers of Oxycontin spent millions of dollars advertising their new , and doctors started prescribing it more frequently.
+The makers of Oxycontin spent millions of dollars on advertising, and doctors started prescribing it more frequently.
 Not long after the drug started flowing to patients, people realized the medication was extremely addictive.

 Prescription Opioid Signs and Symptoms

-The disease of addiction is extremely cunning, and it affects the brain in a way that no other illness affects the body.
-Unlike traditional diseases, addiction is a disease that makes you believe you dons hard enough for people with an addiction to heroin, meth or cocaine to admit they have a problem, but itre prescribed the medication.
+The disease of addiction is extremely cunning, and it affects the brain unlike any other illness.
 When the source of your addiction is coming from a medical professional, its prescribed.
 This can include taking more than whatre physically dependent and cans common to start purchasing the pills illegally on the street or stealing them from friends and family members.
 While most people dond ever try a drug like heroin, many people turn to heroin because its far more potent.

 There are also those who were never prescribed the medications, but they started using the medications as a way to get high.
 This type of substance abuse puts a person on the path toward drugs like heroin far sooner because they begin their substance abuse by looking for the drug illegally.
 No matter why you started abusing the drug, its prescription opioids or heroin, they’ll tell you that the worst part is withdrawal.
 Withdrawal happens because the body and brain have become dependent on the drugs.
 The body is doing its best to maintain balance at all times, and it adjusts as drugs are put into the system over time.
 There eventually comes a point where the body has new homeostasis, so it needs the drugs in order for the person to feel well.